BS Computer Engineering Program

 |Technical Electives||6 courses||24|

 All BS Computer Engineering students are required to take seven upper division technical electives for a total of 28 units.
 You must take either ECE 111 or ECE 118 to meet your technical elective design requirement.
 The remaining six technical electives may be either CSE or ECE upper division courses.
 You can also use a ECE or CSE graduate course for technical elective credit with approval.
 Once a CSE or ECE graduate course is used for an undergraduate degree that course may not be reused for a graduate degree.
-In addition, only 4 units of either a CSE 197, 198, or 199 may be used toward technical elective credit.
+In addition, a maximum of 4 units of CSE 197 and a maximum of 8 units of CSE 198 and/or 199 may be used toward technical elective credit.

 The remaining technical elective course can be any ECE or CSE upper division or graduate course, or any other course listed under the general catalog section titled “Electives”.
 This section also lists other restrictions in the selection of technical electives.
 If you want to deviate from this list of approved electives, you must petition with an ECE Academic Advisor.